betw/61040-portfolio/assignments/assignment2/reading_writing_concepts.md

         * a set of registeredDevices
     * a set of RegisteredDevices with:
         * a string device
-        * a set of Apps
-    * a set of Apps with:
+        * a set of string Apps
-        * a string name
 * **actions**:
     * `registerDeviceForApp(user: User, device: string, appName: string)`
         * **requires**: user exists